Meet the Model Going Viral After Being Randomly Spotted By Gigi Hadid - E! Online

 "You were facing the right way exactly where you were headed," Gigi tweeted back.
 "Sunshine!
 Sending biiiiig love, Nanga!"

-Ironically, Nanga told Buzzfeed that the chic outfit that the 26-year-old star praised her for was actually far from her first choice that day.
+Ironically, Nanga told E!
+News the chic outfit that the 26-year-old star praised her for was actually far from her first choice that day.

-"It's funny because I woke up that morning and I couldn't get out of bed, so I literally threw on that outfit," she shared.
-"And I'm not even kidding you, I hated it."
+"I woke up that morning and I threw on this outfit and I really, really didn't like the outfit at all, but I had 30 minutes to get to work and I had to get on set," she explained.
+"I was like, God, I hate it but I have no more time and I just ran out of the house."

+In fact, Nanga said she stopped by Zara to pick up a new ensemble when she was approached by two girls who recognized her from Gigi's Instagram Story.

+"I'm blank staring at them because the words just aren't processing," she described of the moment.
+"Not because I'm in shock that it's true, but because those words just have never come together before for me."

-Well, thanks to Gigi's love for her ensemble, not only is the model booking more gigs than ever before, but she's also already heard from a couple of agencies ready to represent her as well, according to TMZ.
+Well, thanks to Gigi's love for her ensemble, not only is the model booking more gigs than ever before, but she's also already heard from a couple of agencies ready to represent her as well.

 And that's not all.
-Nanga also told the outlet that people on Twitter are actively campaigning to add an appearance on the HBO Max reboot of Gossip Girl to her fast-growing resume.
+Nanga also said that people on Twitter are actively campaigning to add an appearance on the HBO Max reboot of Gossip Girl to her fast-growing resume.
 The NYC based model has expressed interest in the show on the social media platform before.

-"I've been told I'm ugly, I've been told I'm not pretty enough, I've been told I'm too dark-skinned," Nanga told Buzzfeed.
-"Being a Black model in the industry and for her to notice me—She doesn't even know that she's changed my entire life."
+"I've been told I was ugly, I've been turned down by so many agencies, I've been turned down by so many jobs and just to have someone like her see me and tell me that I was pretty and tell me I was major, it changed the trajectory of my month," she told E!
+News.

+Nanga continued, "After this, anything can happen.
+I have full faith that my life could actually work out and my career could actually go somewhere.
+That's really, really made me so happy."